aegis-fate-gh/homelab/README.md

 # Homelab
-A centralized repo for everything related to my homelab
+This is centralized repo for everything related to my homelab

 ## Physical Infrastructure
 What I call "Eos" is composed of 3 identical servers each containing: